ian-shum-sp/P_01_Pixel_TopDown_RPG/Stats.md

 # Buffs
 **Equipment ID, Duration, Cost, Cooldown and Maximum Amount at Pouch are only applicable to Potions**<br/>
-**For Knockback Resistance, secondary effects only applies if you have extra Levels**
+**For Knockback Resistance, secondary effects only applies if you have active Levels**
 | EquipmentID   | Type                 	| Level 	| Effect                                    	| Duration   	| Cost 	    | Cooldown   	| Maximum Amount at Pouch 	|
 | :--------:    |----------------------	|:-----:	|-------------------------------------------	|------------	|:----:	    |------------	|:-----------------------:	|
 | P01           | Strength             	| 1     	| +5 Damage                                 	| 30 seconds 	| 100    	| 90 seconds 	| 10                      	|